apostrophecms/docs/docs/cookbook/html-conversion.md

 ### Adding the styling

-This particular template comes with both "dist" and "src" folders.
-Within the dist folder, is a "css" folder that contains all of the compiled styling for the site.
+This particular template comes with both `dist` and `src` folders.
+Within the dist folder is a `css` folder that contains all of the compiled styling for the site.
 We could use this as the source for the styling of our project, but this wouldn't be as easy to modify with additional or custom styling variables.

-Alternatively, the src folder contains an "scss" folder with all of the styling sheets and imports.
-Since this template utilizes Bootstrap, which has a npm package, we are going to install and then include the main styling from the 'node-modules' folder.
+Alternatively, the `src` folder contains an `scss` folder with all of the styling sheets and imports.
+Since this template utilizes Bootstrap, which has a npm package, we are going to install and then include the main styling from the `node-modules` folder.
 Open a terminal at the root of your project and install Bootstrap using:

 ```sh
 npm install bootstrap